NSHipster/articles/2012-09-10-uiaccessibility.md

 category: Cocoa
 rating: 10.0
 published: true
-description: "Accessibility, like internationalization, is one of those topics that's difficult to get developers excited about.
+excerpt: "Accessibility, like internationalization, is one of those topics that's difficult to get developers excited about.
 But as you know, NSHipster is all about getting developers excited about this kind of stuff."
 ---

 > We all want to help one another, human beings are like that.